 There have been chapters written, read and closed, and none excite me more than that being written right now as Claire and I prepare for marriage in early February.
 My prayers continue to be that God will equip me to be the best husband I can be to Claire and that He will equip us to love those around us.

 So yes, today I cried freely...
-I softly cried a tear of grief for the terrified, broken young life that God mercifully took into His arms, but above all tears of joy for the new life transformed by His grace, for joys I scarcely deserve but accept with the same grace with which they are given.
+I softly cried a tear of grief for the terrified, broken young life that God mercifully took into His arms, but above all tears of joy for the new life transformed by grace, His grace, and for joys I scarcely deserve but accept with the same grace with which they are given.